jay3sh/mepage/_posts/2011-06-12-why-cant-i-criticize-government-if-i-dont-vote-i-sure-can.md

 layout: post
 title: "Why can't I criticize Government if I don't vote?
 I sure can."
 ---
-"Why can't I criticize Government if I don't vote?
-I sure can."
+Why can't I criticize Government if I don't vote?
+I sure can.
 ===
 Why do people say that you cannot criticize a Government if you do not vote?
 I disagree.
 I have every right to criticize a Government as long as I pay taxes, whether I vote or not.